-Campo dei Fiori MarketCampo dei Fiori in Rome: from folkloristic market in the heart of the historic centre to meeting point for young nightlife.
+Campo dei Fiori MarketCampo dei Fiori in Rome: from folkloristic market in the heart of the historic centre to meeting point for nightlife.

 THE HISTORY OF CAMPO DEI FIORI

-THE MARKET OF CAMPO DEI FIORI
+CAMPO DEI FIORI MARKET

-Other stalls display legumes, rice, dried fruit, walnuts and species, while close to the fountain there are florist stands.Among the specialities of the house, the unmissable Roman artichokes, and other vegetables like broccoli and spinach.
-In some stalls you will find already cut vegetables and ready to prepare a fine minestrone soup or very fresh mixed salad.
-The maket of Campo dei Fiori is a true feast for eyes and palate!
+Other stalls display legumes, rice, dried fruits, nuts and spices, while near the fountain are flower stalls.Among the specialities of the house, the ever-present Roman artichokes and other vegetables such as broccoli and spinach.
+At some stalls you can find vegetables already cut and ready to be used in a good minestrone or fresh mixed salads.
+Campo dei Fiori market is a feast for the eyes and palate!

 - HOW TO GET THERE